IoD Branch Ambassador Introduction

 Q: What keeps you busy outside of work?

-I took a two year sabbatical from motor racing as I was initiating my business.
-I pick up a race car from Silverstone this weekend, and have registered for the “Mighty Minis” next season.
-Motor racing keeps me agile, focussed and competitive but more important it is a lot of fun, and there is great friendship in the Paddock.
+I took a two-year sabbatical from motor racing as I was initiating my business.
+Now the business is doing well, I am now racing again with the iconic Mini 7 Club.
+Motor racing keeps me agile, focused, and competitive but more important it is a lot of fun, and there is great friendship in the Paddock.

 Q: Are there any business related or policy issues that keep you awake at night?